2023 Advent Workshop

 Annual Ski Trip

-Although the event is primarily coordinated with Youth Group, the ski trip is considered a family event so all are welcome to join!
+And, although primarily coordinated with Youth Group, the ski trip is considered a family event so all are welcome to join!

-Registration forms with more details will be coming in our January Newsletter.
 We will need a minimum of 20 skiers to take advantage of the Ski Brule group discount so spread the word to family, friends and neighbors.
 The more the merrier!

 We hope to see you on the slopes!